Mandurah line

-The Mandurah line, also known as the Southern Suburbs Railway or the South West Metropolitan Railway, is a suburban railway line and service in Western Australia, linking Perth's central business district (CBD) with Mandurah to the south.
-Operated by the Public Transport Authority (PTA) as part of the Transperth system, the Mandurah line is 70.8 km long and has thirteen stations.
-Originating as a through service from the Yanchep line in the north, it includes two stations in the William Street tunnel under the CBD.
-Continuing south, the line enters the median strip of the Kwinana Freeway, where five of the line's stations are.
-The line diverges from the freeway for the southernmost six stations in the cities of Kwinana, Rockingham and Mandurah.
+The Mandurah line is a suburban railway line in Western Australia that links Perth's central business district (CBD) with Mandurah to the south.
+Operated by the state's Public Transport Authority (PTA) as part of the Transperth system, the Mandurah line is 70.8 km long and has thirteen stations.
+The line operates as a through service with the Yanchep line to the north, and includes two stations in the William Street tunnel under the CBD.
+It continues south via the Kwinana Freeway's median strip, where five of its stations are located, then diverges from the freeway for the southernmost six stations in the cities of Kwinana, Rockingham and Mandurah.

-Early planning for the Mandurah line commenced in 1989 during planning for the Yanchep line.
-After routes via Fremantle and the Kwinana Freeway were considered, a route branching off the Armadale line at Kenwick to follow the Kwinana freight railway and Kwinana Freeway was selected in 1994.
-After the election of a Labor government at the 2001 state election, the planned route was changed to go via a tunnel under the CBD instead.
-Construction was done as part of the New MetroRail project, along with an extension of the Joondalup line to Clarkson, the construction of the Thornlie line, and improvements to the Armadale line which were to be done for the Kenwick route.
-Commencing in February 2004, the Mandurah line's construction was divided into seven major contract packages.
-The construction of the William Street tunnel was particularly difficult due to labour strikes and contract disputes.
+Known during planning and construction as the Southern Suburbs Railway or the South West Metropolitan Railway, early planning for the line began in 1989 during planning for the Yanchep line.
+In 1994, a route branching off the Armadale line at Kenwick to follow the Kwinana freight railway and Kwinana Freeway was selected, but after the election of a Labor state government in 2001, the planned route was changed to go via a tunnel under the CBD.
+The Mandurah line, which was built as part of the New MetroRail project, was divided into eight contract packages.
+It was designed similarly to the Yanchep line, using widely spaced stations with bus interchanges and large park-and-rides.

-The Mandurah line was designed similarly to the Yanchep line, using widely spaced stations with bus interchanges and large park-and-rides.
-Originally planned to open between Perth and Warnbro station in 2006 and between Warnbro and Mandurah in 2007, the William Street tunnel opened on 15 October 2007 and the rest of the line opened on 23 December 2007.
-The total cost of the New MetroRail project was $1.725 billion.
-Two infill stations have since opened: Aubin Grove on 23 April 2017 and Lakelands on 11 June 2023; two more have been proposed: South Perth and Karnup.
-In June 2025, the Thornlie line was extended to Cockburn Central station on the Mandurah line, completing the Kenwick route planned before 2001.
+Construction began in February 2004; it was disrupted by labour strikes and technical issues, particularly on the CBD tunnel section.
+Originally planned to open between Perth and Warnbro station in 2006 and between Warnbro and Mandurah in 2007, the tunnel opened on 15 October 2007 and the rest of the line opened on 23 December 2007.
+The total cost of New MetroRail was A$1.725 billion.
+Two infill stations have since opened: Aubin Grove in April 2017 and Lakelands in June 2023.
+In June 2025, the Thornlie line was extended to Cockburn Central station on the Mandurah line, completing the Kenwick route that was planned before 2001.

-B-series and C-series trains are the main rolling stock used on the Mandurah line, with A-series trains formerly common as well.
-Trains run at a fifteen minute headway, reducing to as low as a five minute headway in peak, with some services terminating at Cockburn Central during peak.
+B-series and C-series trains are the main rolling stock used on the Mandurah line, and A-series trains were also formerly common.
+Trains run at a fifteen-minute headway during most times, reducing to as short as a five-minute headway in peak periods, when some services terminate at Cockburn Central.
 The travel time from Perth to Mandurah is 54 minutes.
-Patronage has significantly exceeded expectations, reaching a high of 23,075,517 boardings in the 2024–25 financial year, making it the busiest Transperth railway line.
+Initial patronage has significantly exceeded forecasts.
+The line recorded 23,728,644 boardings in the year to June 2026, making it the busiest Transperth railway line.